 Salary: $2,929.95 - $3,169.03 per month

-Application and typing test closing date: Thursday, December 22, 2016
+Application and typing test closing date: To be scheduled

 Riley County Police Department is seeking innovative, qualified applicants to fill current vacancies for the position of Dispatcher.
 Prerequisites: US Citizen, HS graduate or equivalent, ability to type 40 wpm, net, must successfully pass all pre-employment requirements including, but not limited to, drug screening and background investigation.